-Made easy, Kacyiru is the area around the road stretching from Top Tower down to the US Embassy and a bit beyond, spreading down the hills on either side of the main road.
-It’s an area with a tonne of NGO, UN, and government offices, as well as a bunch of embassies.
+Kacyiru is the area around the road stretching from Top Tower down to the US Embassy and a bit beyond, spreading down the hills on either side of the main road.
+It’s an area with loads of NGO, UN, and government offices as well as a bunch of embassies.
 This means that office types are roaming around everywhere and you’ll find the local cafes and restaurants here packed during lunch time.

-The main landmarks in this area are the US Embassy, the Umubano Hotel (Novotel/Laico), and the KBC shopping complex (which is being torn down but is still a well-known landmark), and Top Tower Hotel.
-President Kagame’s offices are also here and you should take note that vehicles, including motos, aren’t allowed to stop along the whole stretch of road in front.
+The main landmarks in this area are the US Embassy, the Umubano Hotel (Novotel/Laico), the KBC shopping complex (which is being torn down but is still a well-known landmark), and Top Tower Hotel.
+President Kagame’s very strictly guarded offices are also here and you should take note that vehicles, including motos, aren’t allowed to stop along the whole stretch of road in front.

-Kacyiru is a good place to live as it’s in between town, Kimihurura (clubs and restaurants) and Nyarutarama (MTN Center) but one downside to the area is a lack of grocery shopping options or even corner stores.
+Kacyiru is a pretty handy place to live as it’s in between town, Kimihurura (bars and restaurants), and Nyarutarama (MTN Center).
+One major downside to the area is a lack of grocery shopping options or even corner stores.
 There’s also a bunch of construction at the moment as a new major road is being built.

 There are a few ridiculously expensive service apartments with great views located in the centre of Kacyiru but at around $2,000 a month, you’d better hope your employer is making your rent payments.
-For mere mortals you’ll find some housing tucked away on either side of the main road that stretched between the US Embassy and KBC.
+For mere mortals you’ll find some housing tucked away on either side of the main road that stretches between the US Embassy and KBC.
 Shared housing aimed at expat types is available but you can also find some cheaper deals if you want to go more local.
 A friend was spending Rwf 100,000 a month for a simple house with one roommate down a hill close to the US Embassy (albeit about 4 years ago so expect higher prices now).
-Or you can find places with all of the modern conveniences for closer to $400 or more for a room in a shared house.
+Or you can find places with all of the modern conveniences for closer to $350 and above for a room in a shared house.

 If you’re in town for a short amount of time, there are a few hotels scattered around including Umubano and Top Tower Hotel which are both fairly dated-looking and pretty expensive for what you get.
-Kacyiru is also home to the only ‘real’ hostel in town, Discover Rwanda, so you’ll probably bump into some elusive backpacker types in this area.
+Take note that the Discover Rwanda backpacker’s hostel has relocated to Kimihurura due to that entire area being flattened to make room for that road.

 Restaurants & Cafes